 What is real-time captioning?

 Remote real-time captions are produced at a remote location and then transmitted to the site where the program is taking place.
 For example, in a lecture hall an instructor can talk into a microphone that is connected via telephone lines to a captioner in a different city.
-From that location, the captioner, using similar equipment as described above, transmits the captioned text via the internet using special software to a laptop in the lecture hall- or to a laptop in a student’s home, if s/he is unable to attend the lecture in person.
+From that location, the captioner, using similar equipment as described above, transmits the captioned text via the internet, using special software, to a laptop in the lecture hall- or to a laptop in a student's home, if they are unable to attend the lecture in person.

 Although most real-time captioning has been estimated to be well over ninety percent accurate, the audience will see occasional errors.
 The captioner may misunderstand a word, hear an unfamiliar word, or there may be an error in the software dictionary.